True Blue Software

 Snapshot Types

-Just as projects provide an overriding organizational tool, snapshots provide a way to organize your development hierarchy.
-You can structure your snapshots in a variety of ways to support the size of your team, whether one person or many.
-Also, snapshots allow you to set up how your team coordinates changes and how files will be managed during development.
+Just as projects provide an overriding organizational tool, snapshots provide a powerful way to organize your development.
+Whether your team is large or small, one person or many, snapshots allow you to define how your team coordinates changes and how files will be managed during development.

 SnapshotCM offers two types of snapshots for your project structure:

-Project snapshots are the top level of the development hierarchy and allow teams to maintain a stable code base.
-Project snapshots allow you to organize past product releases and plan for future releases.
+Release snapshots are the top level of the development hierarchy and allow you to organize past product releases and plan for future releases.
+The project browser shows release snapshots and their relationships graphically.
+The top half of figure 2 shows release snapshots in a small graph.

-Development snapshots are the basis of your development hierarchy and allow development teams to isolate and coordinate changes until the code is stable enough to move up into the project snapshot that anchors a hierarchy of development snapshots.
+Development snapshots are the basis of your development hierarchy and allow development teams to isolate and coordinate changes until the code is stable enough to move up into the release snapshot that anchors a hierarchy of development snapshots.
+The bottom half of figure 2 shows a development hierarchy.

-Project snapshots form the top level of your project structure, providing an organizational tool for project releases (see figure 3).
-You use project snapshots to manage:
+Release snapshots form the top level of your project structure, providing an organizational tool for project releases (see figure 3).
+You use release snapshots to manage:

-Project snapshots contain a virtual copy of all files for a particular version of your project, and maintain a view of which archive files and revisions are contained in each project snapshot.
-They also organize your project structure by providing a top-level structure from which to coordinate development snapshots and personal workspaces.
+Release snapshots organize your project by providing a top-level structure from which to coordinate development snapshots and personal workspaces.

-If you are an experienced user of CM tools, you are probably familiar with using tags (or symbolic names) to keep track of branches in your development.
+If you are an experienced user of CM tools, you are probably familiar with using tags (or symbolic names) to keep track of branches and releases in your development.
 With SnapshotCM, tagging is not necessary since all files for a version of your project are contained in a snapshot.
-That snapshot acts as the tag.
-For example, all appropriate files and folders, together with associated attributes to be used for Release 2.0 of your project, are contained in the project snapshot named Release 2.0.
+Essentially, the snapshot is the tag.
+And to create a "tag" of another name, one simply creates a new snapshot as a copy of an existing snapshot.

-By using SnapshotCM project snapshots, you eliminate the risk of losing or incorrectly tagging files.
-You can create as many project snapshots as you need to maintain your project and the correct file revisions and attributes will always be in the snapshots you have defined.
-Because creating new project snapshot is equivalent to tagging all files in the source snapshot, you will never need to tag and re-tag individual files again.
+Using release snapshots, you eliminate the risk of losing or incorrectly tagging files.
+You can create as many release snapshots as you need to maintain your project, and the correct file revisions and attributes will always be in the snapshots you have defined.
+Because creating new release snapshots is equivalent to tagging all files in the source snapshot, you will never need to tag and re-tag individual files again.

 Examples

 1. You may be on a team that wants to save many instances of your project.
-With SnapshotCM, you can create as many project snapshots as you want, naming them appropriately.
-For example, you may have project snapshots called Beta (02-12-00), Checkpoint (05-13-00) and Patch 1.7 (12-13-01).
+With SnapshotCM, you can create as many release snapshots as you want, naming them appropriately.
+For example, you may have snapshots called Beta (02-12-00), Checkpoint (05-13-00) and Patch 1.7 (12-13-01).

-2. If you are on a team that releases once a year or once every six months, project snapshots can organize your releases also.
-For example, you may have project snapshots called Release 1.0 Beta, Release 1.0, and Release 2.0.
+2. If you are on a team that releases once a year or once every six months, snapshots can organize your releases also.
+For example, you may have release snapshots called Release 1.0 Beta, Release 1.0, and Release 2.0.

-3. Project snapshots can be used for bug fixes or enhancements to code.
-With project snapshots, you do not have to search for all the files you need because they are already located in the proper project snapshot.
-You simply make a copy of that project snapshot, thereby creating another project snapshot for your fix or enhancement work.
-You can name the project snapshot Patch 1.6 or Enhancement 2.0.
+3. Release snapshots can be used for bug fixes or enhancements to code.
+With release snapshots, you do not have to search for all the files you need because they are already located in the proper snapshot.
+You simply make a copy of that snapshot, thereby creating another snapshot for your fix or enhancement work.
+You can name the new snapshot Patch 1.6 or Enhancement 2.0.
 Be sure to make changes in the copy rather than directly in the base line snapshot in order to preserve the baseline snapshot.

 Development Snapshots